tassoman/mk-feed-bot/README.md

-# feed-bot
+# RSS Newsfeed reader bot for Misskey

-RSS Newsfeed reader bot for Misskey
+mk-feed-bot is written in Python, based on _feedparser_ and _Misskey.py_ libs.

 ## Setup